Compare & Buy Car, Bike and Health Insurance Online - InsuranceDekho

 Importance of Third Party Car Insurance Policy

-As per Motos Tariff Act, third party insurance policy has been made compulsory for every vehicle owner in India.
+As per Motors Tariff Act, third party insurance policy (TPPD) has been made compulsory for every vehicle owner in India.
 A 3rd party insurance policy is known for providing the most essential and basic type of coverage.
 This car insurance policy is very affordable as compared to other car insurance policies in India.
-Besides, helping you comply with the law, a third party insurance policy for your vehicle provides basic coverage which is very essential while driving a car.
+Besides, helping you comply with the law, this policy for your vehicle provides basic coverage which is very essential while driving a car.

 Why Do You Need Third Party Insurance?